rezaloo75/konnect/README.md

     - krn:reg/us:org/acme-bank:catalog/investment-catalog:services!create
 ```

-3 - We then create the role mappings to allow each user logging in to map to the teams we create above approprietely based on the OIDC log-in claims.
+3 - We then create the role mappings to allow each user logging in to map to the teams we create above appropriately based on the OIDC log-in claims.

 ```
 apiVersion: konnect.kong.io/v1